Russia shuts down second rights group, drawing EU concern

 Russian law requires foreign agent groups to submit regular reports on their funding, on their objectives, on how they spend their money, and who their managers are.

-It added that the ruling attested to the "open pressure on the organisation and its leadership."
+It added that the ruling attested to the "open pressure on the organization and its leadership."

+The Russian justice ministry did not immediately reply to a request for comment.